capri-docking/capri-docking.github.io/contribute/index.md

 #### Target information: instructions for authors.

-* Names of the proteins, Uniprot-ID’s and some information about their function
+* Names of the proteins, Uniprot-IDs and some information about their function

 * Provide the amino acid sequences of the constructs used for crystallization of the complex.
 If applicable, highlight the tags that have been used for purification and not removed before crystallization; indicate if they interfere with the interaction